 They Have A Scenic Valley Named After A Movie

-Betaab Valley is a scenic valley in the Indian state of Jammu and Kashmir, specifically in the district of Anantnag.
-The valley is named after the Bollywood movie “Betaab,” which was released in 1983 and was partly filmed in this picturesque location.
+Betaab Valley is a scenic valley in the Kashmir’s Anantnag district.
+Interestingly, the valley is named after the Bollywood movie “Betaab,” which was released in 1983 and part of it was filmed in this picturesque location.

 The Pashmina Shawl

-Pashmina wool, which is used to make Pashmina shawls, comes from the underbelly hair of a particular breed of goats called Changthangi or Capra hircus.
-These goats are native to the high-altitude regions of the Himalayas, including Kashmir in India and Nepal.
-The harsh climatic conditions and extreme cold temperatures in these areas cause the goats to grow a fine inner coat to protect themselves from the cold.
+Pashmina wool, which is used to make Pashmina shawls, comes from the underbelly hair of a particular breed of goats called Changthangi or Capra hircus that are native to the high-altitude regions of the Himalayas, including Kashmir in India and Nepal.
+The harsh climatic conditions and extreme cold temperatures in these areas cause the goats to grow a fine inner coat known as pasha or pashmina, incredibly soft and warm, and therefore ideal for weaving these luxurious shawls.

 They Have Boathouses

-Floating Homes: Boathouses in Kashmir are essentially floating homes.
-These houseboats are made of wood and are designed to float on the serene waters of Dal Lake and other lakes in the region.
-They are usually anchored to the lake bed to keep them in place.
-Houseboats in Kashmir have a rich history.
-They were initially introduced by the British during the colonial era when they were not allowed to own land in Kashmir.
-To enjoy the scenic beauty of the region, they built these houseboats as their homes.
+Boathouses in Kashmir are essentially floating homes.
+These houseboats are made of wood and are designed to float on the waters of Dal Lake.
+They are usually anchored to the lake bed to keep them in place and have been used in Kashmir for centuries.
+They were initially introduced by the British during the colonial era when they were still not allowed to own land in Kashmir (which by the way, people from other states are still not allowed to do).

 Worldwide-Famous Kashmiri Handicrafts

-In addition to the famous pashmina shawls, Kashmir also has a few more famous traditional handicrafts, including Kashmiri carpets made of fine wool or silk, paper mache, a traditional art form in which intricate designs are hand-painted on objects made of paper-mâché, such as boxes, trays, and vases, namdas- traditional Kashmiri floor coverings made of felted wool, and kangri- traditional portable earthen firepots.
+In addition to the famous pashmina shawls, Kashmir also has a few more famous traditional handicrafts, including Kashmiri carpets made of fine wool or silk, a traditional art form in which intricate designs are hand-painted on objects made of paper-mâché, including boxes, trays, and vases, namdas (traditional Kashmiri floor coverings made of felted wool), and kangri (traditional portable earthen firepots).

 Literacy Rate